 Samaj Parivartan Samudaya vs State of Karnataka (2012) 7 SCC 407: the Supreme Court held that registration of the case upon information received is sine quo non (mandatory) before proceeding to take up the investigation.

 Police can investigate the cognisable offence without the order a Magistrate.
 At the same time, the Magistrate has the power to monitor the investigation.
 The magistrate can issue summon or warrant or pass any suitable order during the investigation.
-So he must have the information about the investigation.
-He gets that information through the report submitted by the investigation officer under section 157.
+So the Magistrate must have the information about the investigation.
+He gets that information through the report, investigation officer submits under section 157.

 Therefore, section 157 directs the investigation officer to send a report to the Magistrate about the nature of the offence and progress of the investigation.
-In the absence of FIR, he cannot satisfy the Magistrate that what is the basis of the investigation.
+In the absence of FIR, he cannot send such a report.
+Moreover, the report under section 157 also satisfy the Magistrate that what is the foundation of investigation.
 Hence, it becomes mandatory for the police to register the FIR before commencing the investigation.

 Compliance of Section 157 CrPC is mandatory